 The regional branch of Russia’s Investigative Committee—the government agency tasked with investigating major crimes—said in a May 25 statement that a probe had been launched into the killing, and that the journalist’s work was being treated as a potential motive for the murder.

-On August 21, 2020, Russia’s Investigative Committee issued a statement about the arrest of two people allegedly involved in the journalist’s killing, Nikolay Goryunov and Viktor Shestakov.
+On August 21, 2020, Russia’s Investigative Committee issued a statement about the arrest of two people allegedly involved in the journalist’s killing, Nikolay Goryunov and Viktor Shestakov, a minor.
 Goryunov was charged with organizing Popkov’s killing, and Shestakov was charged with shooting the journalist.
 Both suspects were placed in pre-trial detention to await trial, according to the statement.

 The statement also said that “Goryunov felt hostility towards Popkov who posted critical articles against him in the newspaper, [and] organized his murder”.